How to Reduce Support Tickets Without Burning Out Your IT Team

 The deflection opportunity

 According to Freshworks’ 2024 ITSM Benchmark Report, teams using AI-powered self-service achieve ticket deflection rates of 53%.
-Ivanti’s 2024 research found that only 46% of organisations currently use ticket automation despite it being available on virtually every modern ITSM platform.
+Ivanti’s 2024 research found that only 46% of organisations use ticket automation despite it being available on every modern ITSM platform.
 The gap between what is possible and what most mid-market teams have implemented represents one of the most accessible capacity improvements available without additional headcount.

 Five Structural Ways to Reduce Support Tickets